amark/gun/README.md

 These are the default persistence layers, they are modular and can be replaced by others.

-Using S3 is recommended for deployment, and using a file is recommended for local development.
+Using S3 is recommended for deployment, and using a file is recommended for local development only.

 ## Demos